 The iPhone X Suica Problem

-Last but not least there is the iPhone X Suica problem which I have covered extensively over the past year.
+Last but not least there is the iPhone X Suica problem which I have covered extensively over the past year and is causing new headaches and confusion as iPhone X users run into new problems after updating to iOS 12.0.
 This is a completely different beast from all of the above, a unique and rare Apple failure unrelated to iOS or A-Series Secure Enclave architecture.
 The iPhone X Suica problem is a NFC hardware problem with iPhone X units manufactured before April 2018 and is fixed in Revision B iPhone X units manufactured after that date.
 Exchanging a problem iPhone X unit is the only way to resolve the problem.
 Unfortunately Apple is making exchanges very difficult for iPhone X customers with problem devices who need help.
 I hope Apple will come its senses and issue a repair program for iPhone X customers who really need Apple’s help.